Enrolling in an online course a big investment of your time and money. To get the most out of the experience, preparation is vital.

 It’s easy to finish an online course full of brilliant ideas.
 Sadly, it’s just as easy to get bogged down the minute the course is over, forget everything you’ve learned and not follow up on what you’ve learned.
 Make sure this doesn’t happen to you by blocking out a few hours (ideally in the week or so after the course finishes) to reflect on what you’ve learned and make a plan to put it into action.

-If you haven’t yet enrolled in Soulful PR for Starters, you can do so here.
+If you haven’t yet enrolled in Soulful PR for Starters, you can get on the waitlist here.